mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Polaris-v1.rst

   for the detectors.
 This file must be located at the top of the calibration directory as noted here :ref:`polaris_calibration_folder-powder-diffraction-ref`

+- `focused_cropping_values` - Stores the TOF window to crop down to on a bank-by-bank basis.
+This is one of the final steps applied to a focused workspace.
+The values are stored as a list of tuples, with one tuple per bank and each containing the minimum and maximum values in TOF.
+The window specified must be less than both `vanadium_cropping_values` and `raw_data_tof_cropping`

 - `masking_file_name` - The name of the file containing Vanadium masking information.
   This file must be located at the top of the calibration directory as noted here:
   :ref:`polaris_calibration_folder-powder-diffraction-ref`